This post is also available in: Español

 The number of musical genres in Latin America is in the hundreds.
 Our musical heritage comes from three sources: a) the indigenous music from our natives, b) the European music brought by the settlers, and c) the African music brought by the slaves.

 Each Latin American country has several genres of music, and each may have several style variants.
-For example, the Puerto Rican rhythm of Bomba has developed many styles, which include the leró, yubá, cunyá, babú, and belén.
+For example, the Puerto Rican rhythm of Bomba has developed many styles.
+These include the leró, yubá, cunyá, babú, and belén.
 These variants originated from the kind of dance that was performed with the Bomba.

 Note: to learn more about the origins of the “maracas”, check out this blog on my research of them and an instructional video of many different ways to use the “maracas”, HERE.

 Because the Indigenous, European, and African influences are shared through Latin America, we also share many of the instruments.
-The Taínos lived from Venezuela all the way up to Cuba; and therefore the maracas were used in several countries.
+The Taínos lived from Venezuela all the way up to Cuba.
+Therefore, the maracas were used in several Latin American countries.
 Cuba developed their version of the Spanish Guitar in the “Tres”.
 The Venezuelans developed their own “Venezuelan Cuatro” and the “Bandola”, which they use to play the “Joropo”.
-The African drums took shape of Congas, Bongos and other percussion derivatives used through Latin America.
+The African drums took shape of “congas”, “bongo” and other percussion derivatives used through Latin America.

 It would take me several hundred pages to cover all the various musical genres, styles, instruments, and associated customs for each of our Latin American countries.
 It would take twice as long to then explore the artists and people that shaped our music.
 Or…I can do it by writing one blog at a time!

 At Latino Music Café, I intend to follow this article with a series of articles about our music which highlight a particular country or music genre.
 I will mix these “educational” blogs with others about more contemporary topics in Latin music.
 But you may ask: why would I want to write about this?

 Three (3) Reasons to Learn More About Latin Music